Kfir-G/Kfir-G/README.md

 ### Supporting Open Source and Community Engagement

+- Actively contribute to the FastAPI community by answering questions and [assisting](https://github.com/fastapi/fastapi/discussions?discussions_q=is%3Aopen+author%3Akfir-g) in the FastAPI organization.

 - [Github open source projects sponsoring](https://github.com/Kfir-G?tab=sponsoring)

 - [Motivating the average developer to engage in DevSecOps - Lecture](https://www.meetup.com/devseccon-spain/events/300514218?response=3&action=rsvp)- Presentation at the DevSecOps Spain Community on Docker Security.
 I offered a hands-on experience for the audience, during which we coded together and investigated vulnerabilities in containers.<br/>